micado-scale/docs/user_documentation/rst/application_description.rst

 Description of the scaling policy
 =================================

 To utilize the autoscaling functionality of MiCADO, scaling policies can be defined on virtual machine and on the application level.
 Scaling policies can be listed under the **policies** section.
 Each **scalability** subsection must have the **type** set to the value of ``tosca.policies.Scaling.MiCADO`` and must be linked to a node defined under **node_template**.
 The link can be implemented by specifying the name of the node under the **targets** subsection.
+You can attach different policies to different containers or virtual machines, though a new policy should exist for each.
 The details of the scaling policy can be defined under the **properties** subsection.
 The structure of the **policies** section can be seen below.

 ::